gazorby/fish-abbreviation-tips/README.md

 `ABBR_TIPS_PROMPT`

-By default, tips will showing up like this :
+By default, tips will show up like this :

 ```console
 💡 ga => git add